-Luxembourg is currently party to 90 tax treaties covering most industrialised nations, according to data provided by the Luxembourg tax authorities, with some 11 additional treaties (including new treaties with countries having an existing treaty with Luxembourg) under negotiation or pending entry into force.
+Luxembourg is currently party to 96 tax treaties covering most industrialised nations, according to data provided by the Luxembourg tax authorities, with some 5 additional treaties under negotiation.
 Soparfis and fiscally opaque SICARs should be entitled to benefit from all the treaties currently in force.
 Insofar as SIFs are concerned, they might be able to do so for those countries for which the Luxembourg tax authorities state that investment companies with variable capital and investment companies with fixed capital can benefit from the respective tax treaty, which are the treaties with Andorra, Armenia, Austria, Azerbaijan, Bahrain, Barbados, Brunei, China, Croatia, the Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Guernsey, Hong Kong, Isle of Man, Indonesia, Ireland, Israel, Jersey, Kazakhstan, Kosovo, Laos, Liechtenstein, Macedonia, Malaysia, Malta, Moldova, Monaco, Morocco, Panama, Poland, Portugal, Qatar, Romania, San Marino, Saudi Arabia, Serbia, Seychelles, Singapore, Slovakia, Slovenia, Spain, Sri Lanka, Tajikistan, Taiwan, Thailand, Trinidad and Tobago, Tunisia, Turkey, the United Arab Emirates, the United Kingdom, Uruguay, Uzbekistan and Vietnam.
-For Bulgaria, Greece, Italy and South Korea, the applicability of the tax treaty is not clearly derived from its wording.
+For Bulgaria, Greece, Italy, South Korea and the two treaties pending entry into force, namely Colombia and Oman, the applicability of the tax treaty is not clearly derived from its wording.